YESterday's Woman

 cohabitating within an old man’s body rolls in.
 He

-flaunts a Parisian beret fairing a pin of three gold stars
+flaunts a Parisian beret fairing a pin of three gold

 thrusting up the side of his head.